8 Ways To Get A Mortgage Approved (And Not Mess It Up)

 For example, if your car lease is expiring, you have to do what you have to do.
 Renew the lease.
 Before doing it, though, check with your loan officer -- spreading your lease over 60 or 72 months may be better for your debt-to-income (DTI) ratio.

 These are just 8 of the behaviors which could sabotage your loan.
-There are more, of course, and your lender will help you identify them.
+There are more, of course, and a lender will help you identify them.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.